Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 As you advance, any noise will become more muted and muffled, enveloping you in the silence of the earth beneath.
 The path forward is relatively well marked, but don't wander off, because there is no phone signal down here and if you get lost...

-One of the favorite urban legends concerns a certain Philibert Aspairt who wandered into the depths in 1793 but never found his way out (you can read more about him below).
+One of the favorite urban legends concerns a certain Philibert Aspairt who edged into the depths of the Catacombs in 1793 but never found his way out (you can read more about him below).

 Who knows if his ghost isn't still wandering around...